bazelbuild/bazel/docs/FAQ.md

   Gradle's, letting Bazel understand exactly what each action does.
   This allows for more parallelism and better reproducibility.

-* Buck, Pants: Both tools were created by ex-Googlers at Twitter and Facebook.
-They have been modeled on Bazel, but their feature set has not caught up to Bazel, so it's not an alternative for us.
+* Buck, Pants: Both tools were created and developed by ex-Googlers at Twitter and FourSquare, and Facebook respectively.
+They have been modeled after Bazel, but their feature sets are different, so they aren't viable alternatives for us.

 What is Bazel's origin?